 Consider these steps you can take on your own, without the need of a professional's hand:

-- Do something nice every day, even if you don’t feel like it
+- Do something nice everyday, even if don't feel like it.

-- Avoid negative people, negative social media, and too much bad news
+- Avoid negative people, avoid spending a lot of your time on social media, and too much bad news.

 2. Remind yourself this is a passing phase in your life